-- Fibre Channel Software Setup for Transparent Switch - Fibre Channel Software Setup for Multibus Switch - Fibre Channel Adapter (FCA) Driver Update Utility - Storageworks Command Console Client/Agent (While creating the response file for the Agent, choose Exit during the Agent Configuration of the installation.
-Use the HS Series Agent Configurator to setup agent)
+- Fibre Channel Software Setup for Transparent Switch - Fibre Channel Software Setup for Multibus Switch - Fibre Channel Adapter (FCA) Driver Update Utility - StorageWorks Command Console Client/Agent (While creating the response file for the Agent, choose Exit during the Agent Configuration of the installation.
+Use the HS Series Agent Configurator to setup agent.)

 The following are instructions on how to setup and create this method of install to simplify the job on other systems.
-For specific installation order, refer to the "Installing RAID Array Storage System," page 3-1.
+For specific installation order, refer to the "Installing the RAID Array Storage System," page 3-1.

-Steps
+Steps:

 - 1. Open the Command Prompt and go to the directory where setup.exe is located. - 2.
-At the Command Prompt, type "setup.exe -r" (without the quotes) and complete the install to record the desired installation choices.
-This will generate the setup.iss file. - 3.
-Locate the "setup.iss" file in the WINNT folder.
+At the Command Prompt, type setup.exe -r and complete the install to record the desired installation choices.
+This generates the setup.iss file. - 3.
+Locate the setup.iss file in the WINNT folder.
 You can copy this file to the location of choice (copying to the same location of setup.exe is preferred). - 4.
 To run the silent install, open the Command Prompt and change to the directory where the setup.exe that generated the silent setup file (setup.iss) is located. - 5.
-Type "setup.exe -s" (without the quotes).
-The "-s" switch will direct the install process to use the choices that were recorded in the setup.iss file.
-This will produce a "setup.log" file in the folder where the setup.exe file is located.
-Setup.exe -s can be used if the setup.iss is located in the same folder.
+Type setup.exe -s.
+The "-s" switch directs the install process to use the choices that were recorded in the setup.iss file.
+This produces a setup.log file in the folder where the setup.exe file is located. setup.exe -s can be used if the setup.iss file is located in the same folder.